boxyhq/website/blog/2022-04-10-add-saml-sso-to-remix-app.md

 #### Setup

 To get going, you'll need a hosted instance of "SAML Jackson".
-Refer the [documentation](https://boxyhq.com/docs/jackson/deploy/service) in case you're planning to deploy Jackson into your favorite hosting provider.
+Refer to the [documentation](https://boxyhq.com/docs/jackson/deploy/service) in case you're planning to deploy Jackson to your favorite hosting provider.
-Otherwise fret not 🤗, we have a hosted instance (details below) of jackson which you can readily use to test out the SAML flow.
+Otherwise, fret not 🤗, we have a hosted instance (details below) of `jackson`, that can be readily used to test out the SAML flow.

 `Hosted Service URL`:&nbsp;&nbsp; **https://jackson-demo.boxyhq.com**
 `client_id`: &nbsp;&nbsp; **tenant=boxyhq.com&product=saml-demo.boxyhq.com**